eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

     This example presents two routers that enable Internet communication:

     * *DDS Router Edge*.
 This is the DDS Router that is deployed on the edge robot side.
 This way it is possible for the robot to communicate out-of-the-box with an external server.
-    * *DDS Router Cloud*.
-It plays the server role in the communication.
-It will expose a public network address to which the nodes connect to establish communication.
+    * *DDS Router Repeater*.
+It plays the TURN server role in the communication.
+It will expose some public network addresses to which the edge Routers could establish communication, and will forward the messages from one LAN to the other.

 Prerequisites
 -------------

-This tutorial will require two machines (*Robot 1* and *Cloud Server*) deployed on different networks (*LAN 1* and *Cloud*).
+This tutorial will require three machines (*Robot 1*, *Controller 1* and *Cloud Server*) deployed on different networks (*LAN 1*, *LAN 2* and *Cloud*).
-It is possible to simulate the scenario by deploying everything needed on the same machine and two virtual networks but let's focus on the case of a real deployment.
+It is possible to simulate the scenario by deploying everything needed on the same machine and three virtual networks but let's focus on the case of a real deployment.

 It is also necessary to have previously installed Vulcanexus using one of the following installation methods: